 - You are after a piece that isn’t worn as regularly, like a dress ring or fashion jewellery

 There are other factors that can influence the durability of a piece of gold jewellery, and it’s not quite as simple as looking at just the purity of the metal.
 Metal that has been hardened by being compressed and shaped during the handmaking process is likely to last longer than metal that has been cast into its final shape, whether it’s made in 9ct or 18ct gold.
-This is why it’s simplistic to claim that anything made in 18ct gold is automatically better.

 Does 9ct gold tarnish?